-Management of the daily affairs of the Tug of War sport is done by the Executive Committees, when required assisted by Commissions.
-These Commissions are established by the Executive Committees to deal with specific items such as; competitions, judging, training courses and public relations.
+Management of the daily affairs of the Tug of War sport is done by the respective Executive Committees, when required assisted by Commissions.
+These Commissions are established by the Executive Committees to deal with specific items such as: Competitions, Judging and Recording, Training courses and Public Relations.
 Regional Committees, where applicable, are in charge of the daily affairs of the regions or districts.